 You can configure QC Sense to collect data based on a wide variety of actions and measures.
 This enables you to examine performance as it relates to different aspects of ALM, such as projects, users, types of actions, and workflow impact.
 You can examine and compare performance between components of the system, including application servers, database servers, the network, and the file system.

 In addition to data on single user activity, you can configure QC Sense to collect information on the ALM servers in your site.
 QC Sense can collect data on server and network activity such as server threads, memory usage, active sessions, database access time, and file system access time.

 QC Sense includes client and server monitors.
 Each monitor collects usage and performance data on a specific area within ALM.
 As an ALM site administrator, you can configure each monitor to customize the scope of data collected.
 All data collected by QC Sense is stored centrally in a site database so you can easily connect between client activity and the resulting server activity.
 For details, see QC Sense Configuration.

 The data collected by the QC Sense monitors is stored in the database according to the QC Sense schema.
 For details, see QC Sense Schema.

-Note: QC Sense is not accessible when ALM is configured with external authentication.
+Note: QC Sense is not accessible when ALM is configured with external authentication (SiteMinder or CAC authentication).